-Introduced in 2007, RSTA Article 25(3) aims to motivate investments in facilities that are constructed for the purpose of preserving the environment.
-The GOK submits that any entity making an investment in facilities under this program may apply for a ten percent tax deduction.
-Administered by the NTS, under the direction of the MOSF, Article 25(3) of the RSTA is the law authorizing the deduction, which is implemented through Article 22(3) of the Enforcement Decree of the RSTA.
-Hyundai Steel made investments in its environmental conservation production facilities (e.g., waste water and sludge disposal facilities, waste oil treatment facilities, coke dust collector facilities, etc.), and claimed the tax deduction based on its assessment that these investments were among those prescribed by Article 22(3) of the Enforcement Decree of the RSTA.
+RSTA is the law authorizing the deduction, which is implemented through Article 22(3) of the Enforcement Decree of the RSTA.
+96 Hyundai Steel made investments in its environmental conservation production facilities (e.g. coke dust collector facilities, etc.), and claimed the tax deduction based on its assessment that these investments were among those prescribed by Article 22(3) of the Enforcement Decree of the RSTA.97

 According to the Statistical Yearbook 2014, there were 517,805 corporate tax returns filed in 2013, 168 of which claimed the Article 25(3) tax deduction.
-Because only 168 companies benefitted from this program in 2014, we preliminarily determine that this program is de facto specific under section 771(5A)(D)(iii)(I) of the Act because the actual number of recipients is limited.
+98 Because only 168 companies benefitted from this program in 2013, we preliminarily determine that this program is de facto specific under section 771(5A)(D)(iii)(I) of the Act because the actual number of recipients is limited.